starius/ScPrime/doc/Consensus.md

   to prove that the entropy buffers are invalid public keys.

   There are plans to also add ECDSA secp256k1 and Schnorr secp256k1.
-New signing algorithms can be added to SiaPrime through a soft fork, because unrecognized algorithm types are always considered to have valid signatures.
+New signing algorithms can be added to ScPrime through a soft fork, because unrecognized algorithm types are always considered to have valid signatures.

 Currency
 --------

-The SiaPrime cryptosystem has two types of currency.
+The ScPrime cryptosystem has two types of currency.
 The first is the siaprimecoin. siaprimecoins are generated every block and distributed to the miners.
 These miners can then use the siaprimecoins to fund file contracts, or can send the siaprimecoins to other parties.
 The siaprimecoin is represented by an infinite precision unsigned integer.

-The second currency in the SiaPrime cryptosystem is the siaprimefund, which is a special asset limited to 10,000 indivisible units.
+The second currency in the ScPrime cryptosystem is the siaprimefund, which is a special asset limited to 10,000 indivisible units.
 Each time a file contract payout is made, 3.9% of the payout is put into the siaprimefund pool.
 The number of siaprimecoins in the siaprimefund pool must always be divisible by 10,000; the number of coins